 Project Trust provides all volunteers with training and support before, during and after their time overseas, to maximise both the educational value of their experience and the positive impact they have in their projects and host communities.
 Volunteers return home with broadened horizons, increased maturity and an impressive range of transferable skills.
-Volunteers can now receive an accreditation of a Level 3 Foundation Year in Global Volunteering and Citizenship.
+Volunteers can now receive an accreditation of a NOCN Level 3 Diploma in International Volunteering.

 HCRI is offering one bursary for the 2018/19 academic year to fund UK/EU fees or partial payment for the overseas fee, available by application via the link below.
 Project Trust returned volunteers who would like to begin postgraduate studies in September 2018, and can demonstrate a track record of humanitarian volunteering, are eligible to apply.